zendframework/zend-problem-details/doc/book/response.md

 This package also provides a factory for generating the `ProblemDetailsResponseFactory` for usage within dependency injection containers:
-`ProblemDetails\ProblemDetailsResponseFactoryFactory`.
+`Zend\ProblemDetails\ProblemDetailsResponseFactoryFactory`.
 It does the following:

 - If a `config` service is present:
   - If the service contains a `debug` key with a boolean value, that value is